TobiBu/graddays/day_4/README.md

 # Content
-lecture material for the first day -- Intro to ML for Astrophysics and differentiable Programming
+lecture material for the fourth day -- Intro to ML for Astrophysics and differentiable Programming

 In the folder slides you find the pdf of the lecture slides and the folder notebooks contains jupyter notebooks for the tutorials.